Centre County woman gets surprise 99th birthday parade

 “It was nice to see the smile on her face…during these times she doesn’t get out much anymore,” Nellie’s son, Chuck Norris said.

-In a difficult time, Nellie’s family wanted to make sure to giver her a party she would never forget.
+In a difficult time, Nellie’s family wanted to make sure to give her a party she would never forget.

 Nellie officially turns 99 on Monday, April 13.